TBAS vs ASVAB: What Air Force Officers Need

 Who Needs the TBAS

 Start your officer test prep early.
-With only two lifetime TBAS retakes and two AFOQT retakes allowed, preparation time directly affects your outcome.
+With only three lifetime TBAS administrations and a 90-day wait required between them, preparation time directly affects your outcome.
 A structured AFOQT prep course covers the 12 subtests and 6 composites that every rated candidate needs alongside their TBAS scores.

 When you purchase through links on our site, we may receive compensation at no extra cost to you.